© 2013 Kim Giancaterino. All Rights Reserved.

 Child Travel Consent Letter Notarization

 Once you’ve crafted your child travel consent letter, you’ll need to direct a notary to perform the correct notarial act.
 All of my clients in this situation requested that their signature be acknowledged.
-An acknowledgment identifies a signer and confirms that he or she willingly signed a document and is aware of what was contained therein.
+An acknowledgment identifies a signer and confirms that he or she willingly signed a document and is aware of what it stated.

 If you prefer to swear or affirm that the contents of your letter are true by taking an oath, a jurat certificate will be needed.